 NOTE - Data to be transmitted is buffered in a queue and transmitted when its device's transmission slot is available.
-If the application has multiple traffic types, such as critical control/safety frames or best-effort frames, the critical frames can be prioritized via a filter.
-Frames matching the filter will be buffered in the corresponding priority queue and sent prior to frames in the "Best Effort" queue.
+If the application has multiple traffic types, such as critical control/safety packets or best-effort packets, the critical packets can be prioritized via a filter.
+Packets matching the filter will be buffered in the corresponding priority queue and sent prior to packets in the "Best Effort" queue.
 If no prioritized traffic is set, all data is treated as "Best Effort".

-NOTE - If Handover is enabled, drop rule for anchor multicast traffic is automatically added based on "Backbone IP" setting (see (B)).
+NOTE - If Handover is enabled, drop rule for anchor multicast traffic is automatically added based on "Backbone IP" setting (see (A)).
 This rule will not be added automatically if it is already manually entered.

-(H) Queue Sizes:
+(I) Queue Sizes: